2023 Best Design & Applied Arts Associate Degree Schools in the Great Lakes Region

 Read full report on Design & Applied Arts at Milwaukee Area Technical College

 Western Technical College did quite well in this year’s ranking of the best places for design and applied arts students to get a associate degree.
 It came in at #6 on the list.
-Western Technical College is a small public school located in the city of La Crosse.
+Western Technical College is a small public school located in the small city of La Crosse.

 While working on their Associate Degree, design majors at Western Technical College accumulate an average of around $18,046 in student debt.